ZoneMinder/zmNinja/docs/guides/FAQ.rst

 You have to send me system logs of the device.
 To get system logs:

 - You will have to install ``adb`` (Android Debug Bridge). `This XDA post <https://www.xda-developers.com/quickly-install-adb/>`__ describes the process of downloading and installing the tools.
 - Once ADB is installed, connect the phone to the browser (make sure you have allowed debugging on the phone menu - it should ask) and type in ``adb logcat >result.txt`` and try to start the app.
 A lot of logs will be generated.
-Please `email them to me <mailto:pliablepixels@gmail.com>`__
+Please `email them to me <mailto:pliablepixels@gmail.com>`__.
+Note that to just filter out zmNinja logs, you can use ``adb logcat | grep "filelogger.min.js"``.

 - For iOS, use the method described in Case 1 above.